swartchris8/swartchris8.github.io/_posts/2022-10-5-distant-supervision-workshop-materials.md

 ![Money detector](/assets/tall_giraffe_money.png)

-`skweak` allows you to combine multiple labelling functions using `spacy` attributes or other methods of choice.
+`skweak` allows you to combine multiple labelling functions using `spacy` attributes or other methods.

 Using labelling functions has a number of advantages:
 1. 💪 larger coverage, a single labelling function can cover many samples